Calvin-Bonomo/NFT-Downloader/README.md

 - `-nftWallets`: The path to a .txt file with a wallet address on each line.
 - `-infuraURL`: The path to a .txt with your Infura URL copied into it.
 - `-nftCap`: The number of NFTs you want to download per wallet.

+---
+## Disclaimer
+At the moment, only ERC-721 tokens which implement the optional, metadata interface provided as part of the ERC-721 standard.
+Thus, this program does not work for downloading NFTs like Cryptopunks and other non-standard NFTs.